 The most important thing to understand about Cassini is that it not only fails to reward many old-school listing practices but may, in fact, punish them.
 Under Cassini, several factors that were not previously considered and/or given a high priority now matter for your visibility on eBay:

 - Sell-through-style data.
-Though from what eBay has said Cassini doesn't use a traditional sell-through calculation to rank listings for search results, Cassini does use a similar calculation: the relationship between how many times your listing has been seen and the number of sales you generate.
+From what eBay has said Cassini doesn't use a traditional sell-through calculation to rank listings for search results, however, Cassini does use a similar calculation: the relationship between how many times your listing has been seen and the number of sales you generate.
 This means that it is no longer a clearly good thing for your listing to be seen unless this visibility actually results in a transaction, a clear departure from the way that eBay has worked for many years.

 - Complete listing data, including item specifics and description.
 Cassini relies on data in the listing aside from the title alone in order to rank results.
 These include catalog and item specifics and item description.